 There’s an old wives’ tale that says if you put a frog in a pot of cold water and slowly increase the temperature to boiling, the frog will die in the water before it realizes that its environment has suddenly gotten very, very dangerous.

-The unfortunate parallel for investors in today's economy are that we are the frogs and the central banks and misguided fiscal policies of western governments are the chefs, slowly turning up the temperature on an inflationary stew that, sooner or later, will become lethal to our financial well-being.
+The unfortunate parallel for investors in today’s economy is that we are the frogs and the central banks and misguided fiscal policies of western governments are the chefs, slowly turning up the temperature on an inflationary stew that, sooner or later, will become lethal to our financial well-being.

 You’d be forgiven for not noticing, what with all the economic turmoil we’ve experienced over the past few years, but well before the Great Recession of 2008 began, the U.S. Federal Reserve had been applying ever larger doses of loose money as the solution for any and all problems.
 The record shows that with every successive economic slowdown, the Fed dropped rates lower than the previous occasion and employed even looser monetary policies.

 The problem with this strategy is two-fold.